 Create Graphics Using Canva

-I love creating my pin graphics on Canva.
+I love creating my graphics on Canva.
 They have a variety of templates to choose from and you have control over your fonts, colors, and the type of photos you use.

 I stick with the same colors and fonts.
 It’s great to do this because people will start to notice what belongs to you based on how it looks.
-You want to brand yourself on Pinterest to stand out from the crowd!
+You want to brand yourself on Pinterest to stand out.

 Pin Other People’s Content

-Saving other content besides your own will help you fill-up the boards you created and can also bring more traffic.
+Saving other content besides your own will help you fill up the boards you created.
 This will ensure you have plenty of content so you can stay consistent on Pinterest!

-When you’re on Tailwind, some of the tribes have a rule where you have to pin someone else’s content whenever you upload yours.
+When you’re on Tailwind, some of the communities have a rule where you have to pin someone else’s content whenever you upload yours.
 There’s nothing wrong with supporting others and it won’t take away from the hard work you’re putting in to promote your pins!